 Early Surrender in Multi-Deck Blackjack Games

-Deck number, the dealer’s fixed standing position, and the set of rules also bear consideration.
-Following is a list of the correct early surrender plays for multi-deck blackjack games where the dealer stands on soft 17 (S17).
-The strategy below assumes favorable playing conditions, including doubling after a split and doubling on any two cards.
+Deck number, the dealer’s standing position, and the overall rule set also matter.
+Below is a list of the correct early surrender plays for multi-deck blackjack games where the dealer stands on soft 17 (S17).
+The strategy assumes favorable conditions, including doubling after a split and doubling on any two cards.

 Early Surrender in Multi-Deck S17 Blackjack